The questionnaire will help us to decide where to focus our development power next.

 This is how Tutanota looks like today.

-All these improvements are also mirrored in the rising number of Premium users: In the last three months alone, the number of people choosing to use Tutanota with a Premium or Pro subscription has doubled.
+All these improvements are also mirrored in the rising number of Premium users: Since we started our first paid subscriptions, we see more people choosing to use Tutanota with a Premium or Pro subscription than the month before.
+This trend has been going on since five years now.
 We are thrilled to see that so many people value their privacy and are willing to pay for a quality service that focuses on keeping their data safe.

 This encourages us to further improve Tutanota and its already high level of security.
-We are in the process of on-boarding two developers for upgrading Tutanota’s encryption algorithms to make our encrypted email service resistant against attacks from quantum-computers.
+In 2019 we have onboarded two developers for upgrading Tutanota’s encryption algorithms to make our encrypted email service resistant against attacks from quantum-computers.

-We also plan to push our secure desktop clients out of beta, to add an email import feature, to add an encrypted calendar to Tutanota and to enable conversation view in all Tutanota email clients.
+We also plan to push our secure desktop clients out of beta, to add an email import feature, and offline access to Tutanota and to enable conversation view in all Tutanota email clients.